Match #: 204413

 All staff (including interns) will be required to receive the COVID-19 vaccine.

 YVFWC will be offering several virtual interview days.
-Virtual interview days will consist of an introductory group session consisting of program overview, staff introductions, and Q&A followed by a virtual tour of facilities, then concluding with group and individual interviews.
+Virtual interview days will consist of individual interviews.
 In-person tours of facilities may be requested but will not be considered in ranking of applicants.

 Intern Selection Process